+Slowly add in one cup of finely grated cheese to each quart while cooking.
 Maybe this gravy is more of something created in the United States than in Mexico?
 I’m not sure but I like to think that there are also people in Mexico who like to add cheese to their red sauce because…. cheese!

 The primary chile pepper I’ve used in this red enchilada sauce is dried Anaheim peppers.
 That’s the one in the center of this photograph.
 They are about 1 ½ to 2″ wide and about 6 to 8″ long.

 Anaheim chiles are sometimes called California chiles as well.
 You can substitute New Mexico chiles, which are the same type of chile but grown in New Mexico.